 Reduced Latency

-With server-side header bidding, server sends bid request to as many buyers the publishers want.
-This increases competition and offers a better ad fill rate.
-However, client-side header bidding is not that flexible as publishers choose just the required number of buyers to make sure impression is sold before auction timeout.
+Client-side header bidding: It is not as flexible as publishers choose just the required number of buyers to make sure the impression is sold before the auction timeout.

 What About Google Open Bidding (EBDA)?